By now you probably understand that the underlying reason for most of today’s 21st century health conditions is an imbalance somewhere in the body.

 Stomach acid along with pepsin is what breaks down the proteins we consume in our diet.
 When you lack stomach acid you cannot break down the protein you consume.
 Undigested protein particles are then allowed to flow into the small intestine where they don’t get broken down because there’s no stomach acid to break down protein in the small intestine.
 This creates another problem called dysbiosis.

 Dysbiosis is a medical term that means your GUT flora is imbalanced and has too many pathogenic bacteria vs. friendly bacteria.
 As these undigested protein partials ferment they create a very nice host for pathogens like h. pylori, c. difficle, and candida and SIBO.
 This also leads to increased gut permeability known as leaky GUT due to gaps that appear in the normally tight junctions in between the cells that line the intestines.
-This “leaking” then leads to increased inflammation and the formation of IgG, IgA antibodies.
-Food intolerance’s are also a problem when this happens.
+This “leaking” then leads to increased inflammation and the formation of IgG, IgA antibodies and other cell mediators.
+Food sensitivites are a problem when this happens.

 Hydrochloric acid is also very important for protecting us against infection.
 For example Harvard Health Guide tells us that; “when we are lying flat while asleep, small amounts of stomach contents tend to travel up the esophagus and get into the trachea.
 This is called aspiration.
 Bacteria are more likely to proliferate in the less acidic environment created by PPIs, so in people who take these medications, this little bit of aspiration may be more likely to carry bacteria into the lungs, where they can cause pneumonia.”